Identifying Unmeasured Confounders in Panel Causal Models: A Two-Stage LM-Wald Approach: Challenges in Sensitivity Analysis

-Sensitivity analysis plays a crucial role in evaluating the robustness of causal conclusions, particularly in the presence of potential unmeasured confounders.
-While political methodologists have developed formal tools for sensitivity analysis \cite{RN1041, Blackwell_2014, RN818, RN827}, these methods do not readily extend to complex longitudinal models such as the RI-CLPM or other panel causal models.
-In these settings, confounding is more nuanced: time-invariant and time-varying unobserved factors may influence multiple variables across waves, introducing bias even when initial exposures are randomized.
+Sensitivity analysis is a central strategy for evaluating the robustness of causal conclusions to unmeasured confounding.
+Political methodologists have developed formal tools to assess how inferences might change under hypothetical violations of identifying assumptions \cite{RN1041, Blackwell_2014, RN818, RN827, LiuYamamoto2025}.
+However, most existing approaches are difficult to extend to complex longitudinal settings such as panel models with reciprocal relationships and repeated measurements.
+In these contexts, confounding may arise from both time-invariant and time-varying unobserved factors that influence multiple variables across waves, creating bias structures that are more intricate than those typically considered in static treatment–outcome frameworks.

-However, in panel models like the RI-CLPM—which include reciprocal relationships, repeated measurements, and latent constructs—the potential for unmeasured confounding is both more complex and harder to detect.
-Time-invariant confounders open multiple backdoor paths, introducing bias into the estimated causal effects.
-That is, confounders may simultaneously affect multiple variables across time, not just the residuals of mediator and outcome.
-Moreover, traditional sensitivity analyses designed for static models are not well-suited to detect the broader model misfit that arises when these confounding structures are present.